kramari1/VitalsHUD-projectzomboid/README.md

 # Vitals HUD

-Vitals HUD is a compact, expandable status display for **Project Zomboid Build 42**.
+Vitals HUD adds a compact survivor status display for **Project Zomboid Build 42**.

 It provides continuous feedback for stats your survivor should reasonably be able to feel or perceive, without exposing hidden information such as zombie infection.